This post may contain affiliate links. Please read our disclosure policy.

 I love the way this sauce tastes served warm, but it’s good as a dipping sauce at room temperature, too!

 Spicy Barbecue Sauce is delicious anywhere you’d enjoy your favorite bottled sauce.
 I can’t wait to try it in Pulled Pork Tacos or in these BBQ Chicken Stuffed Baked Potatoes.
-This sauce also makes a fantastic dipping sauce for chicken or even Oven Fries.
+This sauce also makes a fantastic dipping sauce for chicken or even oven fries.

 As I was tasting this for the first time, I also thought it might make a nice addition to these Neato Frito Over-stuffed Burritos my friend Rebecca makes.
-If you have an instant pot, it’s delicious over these Baby Back Ribs too.

 Spicy Barbecue Sauce